korolodf/korolodf/README.md

 ![](https://art.ngfiles.com/images/1537000/1537588_wildleoknight_pixel-pop-cat.gif?f1607540593)

-Welcome to my Github!
+Welcome to my Github.
 Here, you will find a collection of my academic and personal projects, mostly related to the development of my skills in data science!

 <!--
 **korolodf/korolodf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.